How to Create a Great Back to School Email

 Next, I’ll be writing about a number of practices on crafting a back to school email marketing campaign, but you definitely don’t have to use them all within one template.
 Study them carefully and choose one or two considering your brand voice, product, the established communication pattern with your audience and the template layout.

 There is no need in squeezing all the trends in one campaign.
 Your task is to meet the needs and expectations of your audience and not to win an email design contest (although, that would also be nice).

 1. Identify needs and offer solutions.

-Fall 2020 will be a special season in terms of many things, including academic processes.
-Many countries are likely to implement remote or half-remote studying, meaning parents need to be ready to organize a proper learning environment at home.
+Fall 2021 will be a special season in terms of many things, including academic processes.
+Many countries are likely to continue remote or half-remote studying, meaning parents need to be ready to organize a proper learning environment at home.